 In addition, the SC developed a Greenhouse Gas Fact Sheet summarizing the status and trends in GHG emissions in PWC.
 This fact sheet summarizes the challenge of the CESMP as follows:

 “Given our emission profile, the Community Energy and Sustainability Master Plan will need to focus on reducing emissions from the transportation sector and from commercial and residential buildings.
 Federal and state-level actions to reduce the carbon intensity of the electric grid and the transportation sector will help.
 But it is clear even now, at the early stages of our planning process, that we will need to take aggressive action at the county level – making dramatic changes to our business-as-usual approaches – if we are to deliver our fair share toward reducing the world’s climate change problem.”

-It is our understanding that Supervisor Boddye has been working with the County Executive Officer and county staff on how to move forward with the Fast-Track Climate Mitigation and Resilience Measures, and in October 2023 he formally announced his intention to put these to a vote by the BOCS.
-Otherwise, despite the SC’s continued efforts to communicate an appropriate sense of urgency on the need to change business as usual, there is little evidence that the SC’s comments and recommendations to date have gotten traction with the BOCS.
-Moving forward, the SC and BOCS will need to work together more effectively if the Climate Mitigation and Resilience Goals are to be met.

 Core Team Activities